jessesquires/jessesquires.com/_posts/2021-03-18-using-pipes-in-swift-scripts.md

 I continue to print the generated datetime because it is nice to have some visual feedback.
 (If you do not closely follow Swift scripting, like me, note that [there have been some API deprecations](https://eclecticlight.co/2019/02/02/scripting-in-swift-process-deprecations/) for `Process`.)

 This is a simple example.
 But if you need to chain many commands, connecting all these pipes correctly feels error-prone and tedious.
 It would be worth writing some abstraction on top of this to simplify and ensure correctness, but I'll leave that as an exercise for the reader.

+{% include updated_notice.html
+update_message='Ironically, (and very meta) I have an update for this post.
+Thanks to <a href="https://mobile.twitter.com/id/status/1372831195977879555" class="alert-link">Ian for pointing out on Twitter</a> that I could also have used <code>NSPasteboard</code>, which is much simpler (only 2 lines of code), instead of using <code>Process</code> and <code>Pipe</code>.
+The only downside is that requires importing AppKit, which makes this script macOS-specific.
+However, in my case, that does not matter.
+Either way, this was a good learning exercise!'
+%}